Get started with DDEV-Live¶

 Verify installation and authenticate¶

-Authentication connects the DDEV-Live platform to the DDEV-Live CLI.
+Authentication connects the DDEV-Live platform to your install of the DDEV-Live CLI.

 - In your terminal window, type